Big Data and Artificial Intelligence in Healthcare: AI Predictive Analytics

 What is the role of AI in big data and healthcare?

-It’s no secret that AI-powered systems have the ability to process and interpret tons of data in mere seconds.
+It’s no secret that AI-powered systems can process and interpret tons of data in mere seconds.
 This speed is what makes AI the perfect partner in crime for big data.

 The second factor that makes AI the perfect culprit for big data analytics in bioinformatics and healthcare is its ability to detect patterns and subtle correlations.
 While humans or other systems might miss such subtleties, AI notices almost everything.